dtonda8/PASS_W7/README.md

 **Output**: [0,1]

 Challenge: Can you come up with an algorithm that is less than O($n^2$) time complexity?
+(You can assume dictionary operations are O(1) for this question)

 <details>
 <summary>Hint for Challenge</summary>